MrMavin/article-bot-to-backend/README.md

 # Case Study: authenticate bot farms to a backend

-My last project was about automation.
-At some point I've scaled the application to 400+ bots that were running in different servers.
+My last project was about automation for Instagram that at some point had the need to be scalable to 400+ bots that were running in different servers.

-I was in need for a solution to receive data from these bots.
+I was in need for a solution to receive data from these bots, monitor them and associate profiles to bot instances.
 The first thing that came up in my mind was a client-server model using sockets.
 Unfortunately I had a short deadline and I had a RESTFul API structure ready to be used.

 This is why I've chosen `redis` to fulfil my needs.